JopjeKnopje/dotfiles/README.md

 - [ ] Tmux notification when command is done running (for terraform and the like).
 - [ ] Add `./local` to this repo.
 - [ ] Installation script which will download all the programs and setup their plugins.
+- [ ] Markdown preview plugin for nvim

 <br>